HiveRunner/HiveRunner/README.md

 Hive version compatibility
 ============
 - This version of HiveRunner is built for hive 14.
-- Compatibility modes are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
+- Command shell emulations are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
+The desired emulation can be specified using the `HiveRunnerConfig`:

+    @HiveRunnerSetup
+    public final static HiveRunnerConfig CONFIG = new HiveRunnerConfig() {{
+        setCommandShellEmulation(CommandShellEmulation.BEELINE); // Defaults to HIVE_CLI
+    }};

 Future work and Limitations
 ============